-In order for the structure to be considered a single family home, it must meet the following criteria:
+In order for the structure to be considered a family home, it must meet the following criteria:

-Another appealing feature of a single family home is its architecture.
+Another appealing feature of a home is its architecture.
 Condos and co-ops are usually limited in their architectural design, but there’s great variety in single family homes.
 If these reasons are compelling enough for you, you should definitely consider buying a single family home.

 While there are benefits of buying single family homes, there’s naturally a downside.
 The chief disadvantage of living in a single-family home is that they don’t have amenities like a gym, pool, spa, or concierge You usually find those amenities in apartment buildings or other multi-family residences.

 Another downside is the cost.
 Regardless of the state, buying a single family home is going to be pricey.
 This requires a great deal of planning and proper money management, including arranging your finances so you can make a down payment and pay all the associated closing costs.
-However, if you can afford to buy one, a single-family home is worth the investment.
+However, if you can afford to buy one, family home is worth the investment.

 Single family homes are indicated in real estate listings with the letter “R.” Here are some practical ways to find a single-family home.